 Question 1: For NB-IoT, which, if any, resource reservation parameters for NR are likely to be the same across different carriers?

 It should be possible to configure different parameters for different carriers but, in some cases, some of the parameters may be common (the likelihood depends on the deployment scenario).
 At least periodicity and startPosition may be common in some cases.
-[In order to reduce the overhead at least for cases where some of the parameters are common, RAN2 may consider a signaling scheme in which a limited set resource reservation configurations are signaled, and each are applied to one or more carriers].
+[In order to reduce the overhead at least for cases where some of the parameters are common, RAN2 may consider a signaling scheme in which a limited set of resource reservation configurations are signaled, and each is applied to one or more carriers].

+Finally, it can be noted that it may be a reasonable assumption that the subframe-level bitmap (valid-subframe-config-DL/UL) and the slot/symbol-level bitmaps (slot-reserved-resource-config-DL/UL, symbol-reserved-resource-config-DL/UL-first-slot, and symbol-reserved-resource-config-DL/UL-second-slot) are not likely to need to be configured simultaneously.

 Question 1.1: If some resource reservation parameters for NR can be same across different NB-IoT carriers then can all the parameters be the same for all the NB-IoT carriers configured via dedicated signalling?